 You Move from Terrifying Season to Terrifying Season

 HTC Loved It

 The company that makes the HTC Vive headset loved the experience.
-Givign us props for the work we did.
+Giving us props for the work we did.
 The social posts help drive the awareness around the campaign.
 After Comic-con wrapped, the demand grew.

 American Horror Story – Mobile Tour

 After the success of the ComicCon activation, FX wanted to take the experience on a mobile tour.
 Groove Jones modified the experience for the tour and helped with the redesign and implementation of taking it on the road.

 During the day, the truck would move from popular destinations throughout Southern California like Pinks, the Grove, and the Hollywood Forever Cemetery.

 The experience took place inside a modified trailer system with the ability to have two participants experience the VR at the same time.

 Feel free to reach out to us if you have any questions about our capabilities and activation services.